data-creative/tonebase-api/DOCS.md

 }
 ````

-### `AdPlacement`

-Describes a period of time during which an ad is visible to users.

 Attributes:

 name | type | description
 --- | --- | ---
-ad_id | Integer | References the ad.
+advertiser_id | Integer | References the advertiser who placed this ad.
-start_date | Date | The first day an ad should be visible to users.
+title | String | A display title.
+content | Text | The ad's content.
+url | String | Where the ad redirects the user.
+image_url | String | The ad's image source.

+### `AdPlacement`

-end_date | Date | The last day an ad should be visible to users.
+Describes a period of time during which an ad is visible to users.
-price | Integer (cents USD) | How much the advertiser is paying to run this ad during this period of time.

 Endpoints: